 Learn more about vaccines for pregnant women and how they help protect both mom and baby in our Pregnancy section.

-When you get a Tdap vaccine during your pregnancy, you will have antibodies in your breast milk that you can share with your baby through breastfeeding.
+When you get a Tdap vaccine during your pregnancy, you will have antibodies in your breast milk that you can share with your baby as soon as your milk comes in.
 However, your baby will not get protective antibodies immediately if you wait to get the Tdap vaccine until after delivering your baby.
 This is because it takes about 2 weeks after getting vaccinated for your body to create antibodies.
 Learn more about the benefits of breastfeeding.